yourbase/yb/README.md

 `yb update -channel=preview`

 Currently, the _inner_ yb that runs inside the build container will use the stable channel by default.
-To change that, set the environment variable `YB_UPDATE_CHANNEL=unstable` before running yb.
+To change that, set the environment variable `YB_UPDATE_CHANNEL=preview` before running yb.

 # Contributing

 We welcome contributions to this CLI, please see the CONTRIBUTING file for more information.

+# Two channels

+Currently the Preview channel has all the release candidates for what we call "Runtime Context" yb, where the main subcommands run in a Docker container:

+`yb exec`
+Will prepare and execute a long running container with runtime dependencies, startup commands and environment.

+`yb run`
+It will reuse the same container as the one created from the build target definition (i.e. with its dependencies and so forth).

+Current stable only runs in a container when building, but it can be turned off by:

+`yb build -no-container [build-target]`

+We're not updating the `unstable` channel anymore, we only have `stable` and `preview` right now.

+# Runtime-Context

+What we mean by "runtime-context" is that this branch and versions (v0.1.x and v0.2.x) doesn't inject yb in the container, we send commands directly to the docker daemon (`docker exec ...`) and set them up as defined in the YAML.

 # License